Molajo/Molajo/source/Molajo/Extension/View/README.md

 ### What is a Controller? ###

-A Controller controls the logic flow, instructing the Model and View to do specific tasks.
+A Controller controls the logic flow, instructing the Model and View to do specific action.

 ### What is a Model? ###